-Janece Curtis, a Rover groomer in Seattle, suggests making home grooming a cozy family event.
+Janece Curtis, a groomer in Seattle, suggests making home grooming a cozy family event.
 “I like to suggest making home brushing a daily extension of evening snuggle time!”
 Watch TV after dinner?
 Invite your pet up for a snuggle, too.
-Janece suggests keeping a basket of brushes in a central spot (to make them less scary) and slowly using them on your pup, just for short periods of time.
+Curtis suggests keeping a basket of brushes in a central spot (to make them less scary) and slowly using them on your pup, just for short periods of time.
 You can also keep treats in the “grooming basket,” which means your pup will quickly learn that brushing = treat time.

 If you’re using clippers or other tools, let your pup sniff your supplies and see them before you start trying to put them into action.
 This slow and steady approach can help ease your dog into the process.
 You can also stretch the whole grooming process over a few days—for example, you can brush their teeth one day, clip their nails the next, and give them a bath the day after that.

-Set Them Up for Success with a Professional Groomer
+Set Them Up for Success With a Professional Groomer

 “Don’t get your pet amped up before a grooming.
 Go about you day as normal.
-Your pet companion definitely senses any change in your feelings,” says Nichole Heffner, a Rover groomer in Denver.
-She suggests taking your dog for a long, relaxing walk right before the appointment (and make sure they pee!), and giving your dog some calming cookies, as these can really help pups with anxiety about grooming.
+Your pet companion definitely senses any change in your feelings,” says Nichole Heffner, a groomer in Denver.
+She suggests taking your dog for a long, relaxing walk right before the appointment (and make sure they pee!), and giving your dog some calming treats, as these can really help pups with anxiety about grooming.